Mathematics & Computer Science

 MATH-310: Linear Algebra

 Fundamentals of linear algebra, including vector spaces, matrix algebra, linear transformations, and eigenvectors and eigenvalues.
-Offered alternate years.
+Offered on demand.

 MATH-331: Differential Equations